Language: EN

 SPI Communication

-In Arduino Uno, Mini and Nano, pin 11 is also used for the MOSI function of SPI communication.
-Therefore, we will not be able to use both functions simultaneously on this pin.
+On Arduino Uno, Mini, and Nano, pin 11 is also used for the MOSI function of SPI communication.
+Therefore, we cannot use both functions simultaneously on this pin.
 Arduino Mega does not have this problem, as they are on different pins.

 Tone Function

-The Tone function uses Timer 2, so we will not be able to use pins 3 and 11, and in Arduino Mega, pins 9 and 10.
+The Tone function uses Timer 2, so we will not be able to use pins 3 and 11, and on Arduino Mega, pins 9 and 10.

-For this tutorial, no wiring is necessary.
-However, we can verify the correct operation of the analog outputs simply by measuring the voltage between the digital output and GND with a multimeter.
+For this tutorial, no assembly is necessary.
+However, we can verify the proper functioning of the analog outputs simply by measuring the voltage between the digital output and GND with a multimeter.

 arduino-salida-anal%C3%B3gica-esquema

-So, in the simplest example, we simply define the PWM pin we want to use, and use the analogWrite function to write the Duty Cycle value, measured from 0 to 255.
+Thus, in the most basic example, we simply define the PWM pin we want to use and use the analogWrite function to write the Duty Cycle value, measured from 0 to 255.

 The following code progressively increases the value of an analog signal from 0 to 255.
-When the maximum value is reached, the counter will return to 0, so the cycle will start again.
+Upon reaching the maximum value, the counter will reset to 0, so the cycle will start again.

 byte outputValue = 0; // PWM value